South Yorkshire Railway: Barnsley to Sheffield

-Also known as the Blackburn Valley Line.

 In March 1852 land was bought to complete the line between Barnsley and Sheffield, although at this time the only way a through service of any type could be offered was by a reversal at Wombwell Central.
-The SYD&GR. diverted the route purchased from the SRBWH&GR at the request of the colliery owners in the Dove Valley who had no railway line to serve their pits at Blacker Main, Platts Common and Hoyland Common.
+The SYD&GR diverted the route purchased from the SRBWH&GR at the request of the colliery owners in the Dove Valley who had no railway line to serve their pits at Blacker Main, Platts Common and Hoyland Common.
 Because of this they abandoned the tunnel at Birdwell although much work had already been carried out.
 The line, through to a junction with the Midland Railway near Wincobank, on the outskirts of Sheffield, enabled trains to run to the Wicker station in Sheffield.

 Passenger trains from Barnsley to Sheffield began on 9 September 1854, with a service between Doncaster and Sheffield from November 1855.
 This service was operated by the South Yorkshire Railway with its own locomotives and stock.
 The line opened for goods traffic on 11 September 1854, and was single track throughout, with just one passing point, Westwood.

-The line was extended from Meadowhall to Tinsley in 1861 and eventually reached Woodburn Junction, on the main line of the M.S.& L.R. just east of Sheffield Victoria, opening on 1 August 1864, just after the company ceased as a separate entity.
+The line was extended from Meadowhall to Tinsley in 1861 and eventually reached Woodburn Junction, on the main line of the MS&LR just east of Sheffield Victoria, opening on 1 August 1864, just after the company ceased as a separate entity.
 The "Darnall Curve", linking this line to an east facing junction on the main line, was also opened in 1864.
 Increasingly recognised as a bottleneck, the line was doubled in 1876 and Ecclesfield station was remodelled with staggered platforms linked by a footbridge.